 🛠️ Maintenance and long-term operation

-🤝 Acceptance and communication with tenants
+🤝 Acceptance and communication with the tenants

-📈 Investing in the future: heat pumps and their long-term benefits
+📈 Investing in the future: Heat pumps and their long-term benefits

 Plan your solar system for the most common applications conveniently online with our solar system planner!

-More about it here:
+More information here:

-We are there for you - advice - planning - implementation - project management
+We are here for you - Consulting - Planning - Implementation - Project Management

-☑️ Industry expert, here with his own Xpert.Digital Industry Hub with over 2,500 specialist articles
+☑️ Industry expert, here with his own Xpert.Digital industry hub featuring over 2,500 specialist articles

 I would be happy to serve as your personal advisor.

-You can contact me by filling out the contact form below or simply call me on +49 89 89 674 804 (Munich) .
+You can contact me by filling out the contact form below or simply call me on +49 7348 4088 965 .

 I'm looking forward to our joint project.